LPCIC/coq-elpi/derive/README.md

 todo: clean up skiplist

 coverage: If the inductive has indexes typed using a parameter, then that parameter is not mapped.

 ## derive.param1

-status: missing decl =>, maybe indt->decl needs fixing for let-in

 coverage: full